 Before you can modify your custody agreement, you will need to petition the court.
 If you and your co-parent agree to the proposed changes, this could be a smooth process.
-But if you disagree, you will want an experienced Cherokee County attorney to represent you.
+But if you disagree, you will want an experienced Bartow County attorney to represent you.
 Speights Law has the expertise to help you get the best outcome for your child.

 Speak To An Attorney Who Can Help You Right Now

 Why Do I Need an Attorney for My Cartersville Modified Custody Case?

 Custody can be, understandably, an emotional issue.
 It is easy for tempers to flare, and all too often, the proceedings become contentious.

 Experienced legal representation can help mediate tensions between you and your ex-spouse.
 When attorneys are present, the proceedings are often less emotional.

 But that doesn’t mean your lawyer will capitulate to the demands of the other party.
 At Speights Law, we will fight for your rights.
 Whether your ex is challenging your current custody agreement or you need to propose changes to it, we can help.

 Speights Law Can Help You.

 We will put your needs first and work for the solution that will most benefit you and your children.